kellerd/FsLabSlides/slides/index.md

 ### My "One App" is not
 - Isn't the greatest thing written in F#.
- - Until recently it wasn't
+ - Until recently it wasn't (F# Mentoriship program)
- - F# Mentorship program
 - I don't know if I should show it to you.

 ---

-### Current release
+### I know.
+Pretty bad.
+ - Mostly backend
-- Basic personal time tracker
+ - Very personal

 ---